 A consistent condition is simply a condition that will further reiterate all other terms and provisions identified in the contract.
 An example of this would be a condition stating that no other conditions take precedent aside from the language in the contract.
 Therefore, on January 1, John will deliver his car in exchange for $500 cash.

 A repugnant condition is the opposite of a consistent condition in that the repugnant condition includes language that is contrary to what is stated in the contract.
 Therefore, if the contract states that John will sell you his car for $500 cash on January 1, the condition will indicate that if any unforeseen circumstances occur, John will not sell you his car.
 Some examples of this could be if the car was destroyed by fire, flood, hurricane, tornado, or theft.

 If you need help learning more about the different conditions in law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.